Sofia-Romanenko/floyd-warshall-parallel/README.md

-# Floyd-Warshall Algorithm: Non-Parallel vs CUDA Implementation
+# Floyd-Warshall Algorithm: Comparing Non-Parallel and CUDA Implementations

 ## Project Overview

-This repository implements and compares two versions of the Floyd-Warshall algorithm:
+This repository implements the Floyd-Warshall algorithm using two approaches:
-1. **Non-parallel implementation**: A sequential Python implementation.
+1. **Non-parallel implementation**: A sequential version written in Python.
-2. **CUDA implementation**: A parallelized version written in C++ using NVIDIA CUDA to leverage GPU acceleration.
+2. **CUDA implementation**: A GPU-accelerated version written in C++ using NVIDIA CUDA.

+The project compares the performance of these implementations in terms of execution time and speedup, visualized through graphs.

 ---